ratbag98/PySquaredle/README.md

 ## License

-Distributed under the MIT Licence.
+Distributed under the MIT License.
 See LICENSE for more information.
-No comments about English vs American English spelling, thanks.

 ## Contact